imcgonigle/python-experiments/README.md

 This repo contains small Python programs I've written to learn more about Python and different Python libraries

 ## Getting Started
-I use pipenv and pyenv to run the experiments in the repo.
+I use pipenv and pyenv to run the experiments in this repo.

 ### Clone the repo
 `git clone https://github.com/imcgonigle/python-experiments.git`